okendo/okendo-shopify-hydrogen-demo/README.md

 > Note: there have been multiple versions of Shopify's Hydrogen demo store.
 If you project is based on an old version of it, consult the history of this repository.

-# Demo store for the Okendo Hydrogen components
+# Demo store for Okendo's Hydrogen components

 Please read the [documentation of the `@okendo/shopify-hydrogen` library](https://www.npmjs.com/package/@okendo/shopify-hydrogen).

-This demo store is simply the `demo-store` template [provided by Shopify](https://shopify.dev/docs/custom-storefronts/hydrogen/getting-started/quickstart), to which the Okendo components have been added.
-You can look at the commit history to see exactly what changes have been made.
+This demo store is simply the template created by the command `npm create @shopify/hydrogen@latest` [provided by Shopify](https://shopify.dev/docs/storefronts/headless/hydrogen/getting-started), to which the Okendo components have been added.
+Have a look at the commit history to see exactly what changes have been made.

 ## Requirements